-(iv) Creditors, Bankers and other Lending Institutions: Trade creditors, bankers and other lending institutions would like to be satisfied that they will be paid on time.
-The financial statements help them in judging such position.
+(iv) Creditors, Bankers and other Lending Institutions: Trade creditors, bankers, and other lending institutions would like to be satisfied that they will be paid on time.
+The financial statements help them in judging such a position.
 Banks and other lending agencies rely heavily upon accounting statements for determining the acceptability of a loan application.

 Suppliers & Creditors: They are also interested to know the ability of the enterprise to pay their dues, that helps them to decide the credit policy for the relevant concern, rates to be charged and so on.
-Sometimes, they also become interested in long-term continuation of the enterprise if their existence becomes dependent on the survival of that business.
+Sometimes, they also become interested in the long-term continuation of the enterprise if their existence becomes dependent on the survival of that business.
 Suppose, small ancillary units supply their products to a big enterprise, if the big enterprise collapses, the fate of the small units also becomes sealed

-(v) Government: The Government is interested in the financial statements of business enterprise on account of taxation, labor and corporate laws.
+(v) Government: The Government is interested in the financial statements of business enterprises on account of taxation, labor and corporate laws.
 They regulate the functioning of business enterprises for public good, allocate scarce resources among competing enterprises, control prices, charge excise duties and taxes, and so they have continued interest in the business enterprise.

-(vii) Regulatory Agencies: Various Government departments and agencies such as Company Law Board, Registrar of Companies, Tax Authorities etc. use accounting reports not only as a basis for tax assessment but also in evaluating how well various businesses are operating under regulatory legislation.
+(vii) Regulatory Agencies: Various Government departments and agencies such as the Company Law Board, Registrar of Companies, Tax Authorities etc. use accounting reports not only as a basis for tax assessment but also in evaluating how well various businesses are operating under regulatory legislation.

 (viii) Researchers: Accounting data are also used by the research scholars in their research in accounting theory as well as business affairs and practices.